yusufmb29/E-Commerce-Cohort-Retention-CLTV-Analysis/README.md

 - dim_date
 - fact_cohort_retention

-Relationships were build between the tables for integration and filtering.Interactive filters allow users to explore the analysis by relevant business dimensions.
+Relationships were build between the tables for integration and filtering.
+Interactive filters allow users to explore the analysis by relevant business dimensions.

 ![Data Modelling](Images/Data%20Modelling.png)